 Now that you have stretched your mental muscle, let's imagine for a moment that whatever difficulty you are facing has already been healed through the process of spiritual healing.

-How different would things look if you had already surrendered the situation to Spirit?
+How different would things look if you had already surrendered the situation to the Spirit?
 What would you have said in that moment?

 How different would that look and feel?
 How filled with gratitude would you be?